brukmula/VerseMemoryQuiz/README.md

  -You can also use [Check Verse] if you still don’t feel confident, but only once per verse!

 [**Show Score**]
-Right above the area where you enter your guess, is a button called [Show Score] This button lets you see your score while typing your guess.
+-Right above the area where you enter your guess, is a button called [Show Score] -This button lets you see your score while typing your guess.
 Click once to display it and click the button again to hide it.
-You need to enter some words before you can see the score change.
+-You need to enter some words before you can see the score change.

 The game will only display the completed verse in the Completed Verse box once your score has reached or surpassed the selected difficulty level.
 Anything below won’t display.